ankitgtron/MediLink/README.md

    Get contact details and reach out for any queries or assistance.

 6.  **System Checker**
-   Get your diseases with your symptoms .
+   Get your symptoms for better diagnosis .

 *Screenshots of each section are provided below for reference.*